 “We notice that typically classes have a huge amount of fun, joke together and enjoy eating what they have created,” says Hamilton.

-Casa Ristorante’s pizza making classes are available for $75 per person for group bookings of 12-60 people
+Casa Ristorante’s pizza making classes are available for $75 per person for group bookings of 12 to 60 people.

-Honkas Bar + Eats host a dumpling and cocktail making class available for $85 per person for group bookings of 10-50 people.
-The private dumpling making class is $50 per person for groups of 10-50 people.
+Honkas Bar + Eats host a dumpling and cocktail making class available for $95 per person for group bookings of 10 to 50 people.
+Their private dumpling making class is $65 per person for groups of 10 to 50 people.